Sind/debugUI/README.md

 		defaults to '0'
 	max: maximum valid value to define the range of the slider defaults to '1'
+    tooltip: string to display when hovering over the module instance defaults to no tooltip

 ### checkbox
 For use with a boolean variable.